 High-fiber foods.
 Fiber from fresh fruits and vegetables may be problematic for some patients, as it can aggravate diarrhea and abdominal pain.
-High-risk fiber-rich foods include vegetables from the cabbage family, like broccoli and cauliflower, nuts and seeds, corn and popcorn, and whole grains.
+High-risk fiber-rich foods include vegetables from the cabbage family, like broccoli and cauliflower, as well as corn and popcorn and whole grains.

 Fried foods.
 The greasiness and added trans fat (from vegetable oils) may strain your digestion.